Dixcart Isle of Man Trusts

 There are many benefits of appointing a Professional Trustee, such as Dixcart Management (IOM) Ltd, to manage and administer your Trust.
 We have highlighted some of the most prominent reasons below:

-• Regulated: As a Professional Trustee, Dixcart Management (IOM) Ltd are licensed and regulated by the Isle of Man FSA.
+- Regulated: As a Professional Trustee, Dixcart Management (IOM) Ltd are licensed and regulated by the Isle of Man Financial Services Authority.

 Why an Isle of Man Trust?

-Isle of Man trusts can benefit from the local tax regime in several ways, including:
+Isle of Man trusts can benefit in several ways, including:

 Subject to the nature of the income and/or gains received by the trust from non-Isle of Man sources and the assets comprised in the trust, it could become liable to taxation in another jurisdiction and appropriate advice may be required to determine if tax arises in such circumstances.